CheesyPudding/Jasper-Test-Docs/docs/index-test.md

 * If the problem persists refer to Problems with email confirmation and password reset emails section of the troubleshoot.

 ## Problems with email confirmation and password reset
+There are several possible reasons you might face with email confimation and password reset.

 * First check your SPAM
 * Refer to the email form below and consider adding the header and domain to your address book or have your network administrator allow them.